Welcome to my collection of decluttering and feng shui examples and ideas!

 THE HINGES

 One suggestion from Karen Rauch Carter[1] is to make sure doors are not squeaky, creaky, or stuck.
-I used a small bottle of WD-40 on several hinges that screeched every time they were used.
+I used a small bottle of WD-40 on several hinges around the house that screeched every time they were used.
 A few quick sprays did the trick (with some paper towels for wiping away drips, it's a thin and oily liquid).
 Not only are the doors now quiet; they also open and close more smoothly.

-Side Note: While fixing my hinges, I came across what was probably the previous owner's attempts at the same thing but using a strange black substance.
+Side Note: While fixing my hinges, I came across what was probably the previous owner's attempt at the same thing but using a strange black substance.
 It had always bugged me, but I didn't do anything about it (mostly because I assumed it would be hard to clean).
 Turns out it was easily removed with a few alcohol swabs.

 THE WEIGHT OF THINGS